ashleykosik/TodayILearnedFacts/README.md

 Today I Learned is a peer based fact checking app.
 Facts are generated from users with the 'Share A Fact' button toggling the visibility of a form that requires less than 200 characters of text, a url, & category selection.
 After creation, new facts are placed at the top of the list.
 Upon reload facts are listed in order of most liked.
 The sidebar buttons filter facts by category
-Eact fact can be liked, market mindblowing, or be marked untrue with the red circle.
+Each fact can be liked, market mindblowing, or be marked untrue with the red circle.
 If any statement has more untrue votes than mindblowing and like the [DISPUTED] text will be displayed.
 Each fact is created with a timestamp and stored in supabase which is also functioning as the back end API handling the requests.

 Technology used: